ethstorage/ethstorage-doc/ethstorage-node/core-concept/storage-fee-and-reward.md

 # Storage Fee and Reward

-To store data in the proposed decentralized KV store, users must pay storage costs to the nodes hosting shard data in order to ensure sufficient replication.
-How much upfront fee should we charge per KV store/blob so that the protocol can cover the estimated storage fees for 30-50 physical replicas over time?
+To store data in the proposed decentralized KV store, users must pay storage fee to the nodes hosting shard data in order to ensure sufficient replication.
+How much upfront fee should we charge per KV store/blob so that the protocol can cover the estimated storage fees for a target number of physical replicas over time?

 ## A discounted payment flow model